 Star Formation History of the Universe (SFHU; left) and Cold Gas History of the Universe (CGHU; right; Carilli & Walter 2013).
 The SFHU has been quantified very well over the past two decades, but the origin of its shape remains subject to debate.
 The CGHU will be the most critical measurement to address this question in the coming decades, because the cold molecular interstellar gas in galaxies drives their star formation.

-Multiple CO lines will be accessible to the ngVLA over virtually the entire redshift range, and its large bandwidth will instantaneously cover substantial cosmic volumes.
-Access to the fundamental CO(J=I-0) rotational transition at most z will be critical to convert CO luminosities to molecular gas masses, free of the uncertainties inherent to measurements in higher-J CO lines due to gas excitation.
+Multiple CO lines will be accessible to the ngVLA over virtually the entire redshift will instantaneously cover substantial cosmic volumes.
+Access to the fundamental CO(I=I-0) rotational transition at most z will be